dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 # Name: St John the Baptist, Ightfield
 - Date: 1490 AD

-Mentioned in the Doomsday book as Istefelt, the name Ightfield may derive from the Old English "Ihtfeld" (Iht means creature and Feld means field), referring to the fact that the area was rural and farming was prevalent.
+Mentioned in the Doomsday book as Istefelt, the name Ightfield may derive from the Old English 'Ihtfeld' (Iht means creature and Feld means field), referring to the fact that the area was rural and farming was prevalent.
 Alternatively, it is thought it could dervice from Giht, an ancient British river name.

 The church has 15th Century origins and was partly rebuilt in the 19th Century (although records show a church here dedicated to St John the Baptist in 1072 AD).
 ![](../1shropshire/assets/images/churches/2019-12-21_14_42_27_DSC_6010_DxO_L.jpg)